Failure to Pay Policy

 Windham Professionals: 800-208-5076

-Once a student's account has been sent to one of the above collection agencies, Columbia College can no longer set up payment arrangements with the student - this is all done through the agency.
+Once a student's account has been sent to one of the above collection agencies, Columbia College and Heartland ECSI can no longer set up payment arrangements with the student.
+All payment arrangements and communication will need to be done through the agency.
+Accounts sent to collections are subject to collections fees.
 The balance at Columbia College will not officially reflect any collection fees that may have accrued since the placement with the agency until the student makes payment (i.e. fees are not reflected in ePayment prior to a student paying on the old balance).
 The most accurate information regarding your balance, including any fees owed, may be obtained through the agency with which the account was placed.

-All payments on collection accounts and bad debt write-off accounts should be made in the form of cash, money order, cashier’s check or credit card.
-If a student in collections pays with a personal check, he or she will have to wait ten days before being cleared to register or receive a transcript.
+All payments on collection accounts should be made directly with the collections agency.
+If a student in collections pays with a personal check, he or she will have to wait fourteen (14) business days before being cleared to register or receive a transcript.